awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 // Create an alias for a CMK
 //
 String aliasName = "alias/projectKey1";
-// Replace the following fictitious CMK ARN with a valid CMK ID or ARN String targetKeyId = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";
+// Replace the following example key ARN with a valid key ID or key ARN String targetKeyId = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";

 CreateAliasRequest createAliasRequest = new CreateAliasRequest()